sally358/drill-baby-drill/README.md

 I have my personally crappy drill replayer which requires you to launch http server and has a comically bad data storage system, so i decided that since i made DP:FE with export drill function public, I'll make a vue-tauri remake of that drill replayer too, with better interface, more feature and other stuff.
 It will support the drill exports from DP:FE (the dpfe part of the equation will also be modified with more stuff).
+Also my personal drill replayer is just barely usable total garbage that requires a lot of unnecessary movement, it was about time I made something more usable.

 Stuff I'm planning to transfer from my personal drill player:
 * Preflop drill player (does not support subsequent postflop scenarios, these two are completely separate entities).